Greyhound health problems

 In the latest phases, the cancer can affect bone stability and cause pathologic bone fracture.
 X-rays are needed to determine if the cause is cancer, and if osteosarcoma is diagnosed, it needs to be treated aggressively and promptly with chemotherapy and amputation.

-If diagnosed in the early stages amputation can be performed and the dog usually adapts rapidly to the missing limb, therefore it is recommended a to book a vet assessment at the first signs of gait abnormalities.
+If diagnosed in the early stages amputation can be performed and the dog usually adapts rapidly to the missing limb, therefore it is recommended to book a vet assessment at the first signs of gait abnormalities.

 Pannus is a genetic disorder commonly found in Greyhounds that causes gradual darkening of the cornea (the clear part of the eye).
 It bears resemblance to a curtain that progressively covers all the eye until it doesn’t allow any light to enter the eye, causing blindness.